k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 To deploy workloads with SRIOV VF this plugin needs to work together with the following two CNI components:

-- A compatible CNI meta plugin (Multus CNI, or DANM)
+- Any CNI meta plugin supporting Device Plugin based network provisioning (Multus CNI, or DANM)

   - Retrieves allocated network device information of a Pod